socrse/election-2019-scripts/README.md

-# SoC RSE Election 2019 Scripts
+# SocRSE Trustee Election 2019 Scripts
 ## Robert Haines and Mark Turner

-Scripts to validate and count votes for the Soc RSE Trustee Elections 2019
+Scripts to validate and count votes for the SocRSE Trustee Election 2019

-### Get the code
+## Get the code

 Clone the repo: